benjaminlukeclark/monsternames-api/readme.md

 If you're using other platforms same concepts apply just will need to localise to your OS.

+These are just development instructions, for prod run with a container orchestrator that has SSL in front via load balancer etc.

 ~~I don't have a shiny Mac for personal dev purposes just work~~

 ### Prerequisites